shawncatz/devops/src/slides/slide-3.md

 * Agile Operations - Agile Methodology applied to Ops
 * CAMS - Culture, Automation, Measurement, Sharing
 * Configuration Management - Chef, Puppet, Salt
+* Team of people responsible for the product that is the platform upon which all other products are built
 ---